Aivi Luik: Early life and collegiate career

-Born in Australia to Estonian and Swedish parents, Luik attended Brescia University in Kentucky before transferring to the University of Nevada, Reno where she was a two-year starter for the Nevada Wolf Pack from 2005 to 2006.
+Luik was born in Perth to an Estonian mother and a Swedish mother.
+She moved to the Gold Coast at a young age where she played junior football for Palm Beach.
+Following high school graduation, she enrolled at Brescia University in Kentucky before transferring to the University of Nevada, Reno where she was a two-year starter for the Nevada Wolf Pack from 2005 to 2006.
 During her senior year, she captained the squad and scored the game-winning penalty kick to win the Western Athletic Conference (WAC) and lift the NCAA College Cup for the first time.

 Luik ended her collegiate career at Nevada having made 41 starts in 42 games.
 She scored nine goals, served seven assists for 25 points.
 As of 2010, she ranked second in the history of the team for game-winning goals and seventh for goals scored.
 She earned All-WAC second team honors in 2005 and was named Nevada's most valuable player in 2006.

 Luik played for FC Indiana and Ottawa Fury in the USL W-League.